darktable-org/dtdocs/content/contributing/development-deployment.md

 weight: 2
 ---

 darktable's documentation is maintained in the [dtdocs repository](https://github.com/darktable-org/dtdocs).
 Changes are introduced through pull requests (see [workflow](workflow.md)).
-Translations are maintained through weblate; see [translations](translating.md).
+Translations are maintained through weblate; see [translations](translations-setup.md).

+## Building

+The full set of outputs (HTML site, ePubs, and per-language PDFs) is built by `./tools/build-all.sh <base_url>`

+This generates the translated content from the PO files, then builds the HTML site, the ePubs, and one PDF per enabled language.
+Outputs are written under `public/`, with PDFs at `public/<lang>/darktable_user_manual.pdf`.

+Requirements: Hugo (extended), `weasyprint`, and `po4a` for the translation step.

 ## GitHub Pages deployment (for development)

-For development purposes, the docs are deployed to GitHub Pages on every push: A GitHub Action runs `tools/build-all.sh`, which generates HTML, EPUB and PDF outputs using Hugo.
+For development purposes, the docs are deployed to GitHub Pages on every push: A GitHub Action runs `tools/build-all.sh`, which generates HTML, EPUB and PDF outputs.
 These are committed to the repository's [gh-pages](https://github.com/darktable-org/dtdocs/tree/gh-pages) branch and served via GitHub Pages at https://darktable-org.github.io/dtdocs/.
-Generation of translated pages is disabled in this setup.
+Generation of translated pages is disabled in the GitHub pages deployment.

 ## Official deployment to darktable.org